Thio Shen Yi

-Thio Shen Yi SC is a Singaporean lawyer who is a partner of the TSMP Law Corporation, alongside his mother Thio Su Mien and wife Stefanie Yuen-Thio.
+Thio Shen Yi SC is a Singaporean lawyer who is a managing partner of the TSMP Law Corporation, alongside his wife Stefanie Yuen-Thio.
+He served as the president of the Law Society of Singapore in 2015 and 2016.

 Education

 Thio completed an undergraduate law degree at the University of Cambridge in 1991, and was subsequently awarded first prize in the Council for Legal Bar Examination in 1992, topping his cohort for the UK Bar Examinations.

 Career

 Thio was one of the founding members of TSMP Law Corporation, which was named after his mother Thio Su Mien.
 He and his wife Stefanie Yuen-Thio are its joint-managing partners.

 Thio was appointed Senior Counsel of the Supreme Court of Singapore in 2008.

-From 2015 to 2016, Thio was president of the Law Society of Singapore.In 2016, Thio advocated for accused persons to be given earlier access to legal counsel, pointing out that Singapore's criminal justice system was "an outlier" that placed emphasis on "efficacy of investigations over protection of suspects".
+From 2015 to 2016, Thio was president of the Law Society of Singapore.
+In that capacity, Thio advocated for accused persons to be given earlier access to legal counsel, pointing out that Singapore's criminal justice system was "an outlier" that placed emphasis on "efficacy of investigations over protection of suspects".
 This topic received public attention when a 14-year-old boy committed suicide after having been brought in for questioning by police; Thio commented on the incident in the Law Society's newsletter Law Gazette, pointing out that as a vulnerable suspect, the child was not accompanied by a "parent, guardian or lawyer" during the police interview.
-Law and Home Affairs Minister K. Shanmugam responded to the piece in parliament, criticising it for implying that "police intimidation" had caused the death; Thio issued a clarification that this had not been his intention.
-Other issues Thio addressed during his tenure include the expansion of legal aid schemes to cover a wider range of criminal offenses and provide pro bono legal assistance to more applicants, as well as managing a glut of law graduates flooding the job market.
+Law and Home Affairs Minister K. Shanmugam responded to the piece in parliament, criticising it for implying that "police intimidation" had caused the death; and socio-political commentator Calvin Cheng also sought for him to step down.
+Thio issued a clarification that it was not his intention to criticise the police.
+Other issues Thio addressed during his tenure include the expansion of legal aid schemes to cover a wider range of criminal offences and provide pro bono legal assistance to more applicants, as well as managing a glut of law graduates flooding the job market.

 In 2021, Thio included in lifestyle magazine Tatler's list of 59 "Asia's Most Influential SG" in the Public Service & Law category.

 As of 2022, Thio is an independent director of Keppel Infrastructure Trust.
 Thio was awarded the SAL Merit Award in 2022.
+He also sits as the Chair of the International Relations Committee of the Law Society of Singapore.

+Thio is a Fellow of the Singapore Institute of Arbitrators, and serves as a panel arbitrator of the Singapore International Arbitration Centre, and the Asian International Arbitration Centre.
 He is also a specialist mediator in the Singapore International Mediation Centre.